Whale Sanctuary Project: Selection of site

 In March 2022, hydrodynamic modeling and LiDAR scanning had complete.
 In April 2022, structural, electrical, mechanical, and geotechnical engineering studies were conducted at the sanctuary site to determine the installation of power, water and septic systems.
 In June 2022, the WSP formally signed the Department of Natural Resources & Renewables’ offer of lease.
 In August 2022, the two-year study of tidal flows, water pressure and other weather conditions was completed.
 Additionally, a work boat was funded by donations from members of the Animal Welfare Institute.

 In November 2022, the Archeologically Resource Impact Assessment was completed.
 On 8 December 2022, the Wendy P. McCaw Foundation funded $5 million towards the construction of the sanctuary buildings and bay pen.
 Additionally, the WSP received financial support from the federal Department of Fisheries and Oceans’ Ghost Gear Fund and the Municipality of the District of St. Mary's, the Fishing Gear Coalition of Atlantic Canada.

 By April 2023, all environmental analyses to determine the recent and current use by Mi’kmaq people had complete.
-On June 2023, preliminary in-water field surveys were conducted to establish parameters for the final study of the Environmental Site Assessment (ESA).
-On July 2023, a team of divers was assembled to collect 27 sediment samples for the ESA III, which acted as the last of the studies.
+In June 2023, preliminary in-water field surveys were conducted to establish parameters for the final study of the Environmental Site Assessment (ESA).
+In July 2023, a team of divers was assembled to collect 27 sediment samples for the ESA III, which acted as the last of the studies.

 In February 2024, the WSP and French non-governmental organization One Voice proposed a collaboration to retire orcas Wikie, Inouk, and Keijo from Marineland Antibes and transport them to the sanctuary.
 In March 2024, design of the full sanctuary was accelerated to accommodate the three whales, with temporary facilities being prepared for regular care of the whales.
 In June 2024, work proceeded on the design of the bay pen, which would be equipped to handle aspects of veterinary and routine care for the whales.
-In September 2024, the French government’s General Inspectorate of the Environment & Sustainable Development recommended the WSP as the best sanctuary solution for orcas Wikie and Keijo.
+In September 2024, the French government's General Inspectorate of the Environment & Sustainable Development recommended the WSP as the best sanctuary solution for orcas Wikie and Keijo.
 In October 2024, a buoy was deployed to provide environmental data for monitoring the sanctuary site.
 In November 2024, the WSP and Lotte World Aquarium signed a joint Letter of Intent for the relocation of a beluga whale named Bella.
 In January 2025, the three-year environmental analysis of the sanctuary site was completed.
-Following the Spanish government rejection of the transfer of two orcas to Loro Parque zoo on April 2025, the WSP began preparations for the potential transfer of the whales.
+Following the Spanish government rejection of the transfer of two orcas to Loro Parque zoo in April 2025, the WSP began preparations for the potential transfer of the whales.